-Function TNC 320 iTNC 530 Automatic cancelation of tool radius compensation Block with R0 DEP block END PGM Block with R0 DEP block PGM CALL Programming of Cycle 10 ROTATION Program selection NC blocks with M91 No consideration of tool radius compensation Consideration of tool radius compensation Tool shape compensation Tool shape compensation is not supported, because this type of programming is considered to be axis-value programming, and the basic assumption is that axes do not form a Cartesian coordinate system.
-Tool shape compensation is supported Paraxial positioning blocks Radius compensation as in L blocks The tool approaches from the current position of the previous block to the programmed coordinate value.
-If the next block is a linear block, it is dealt with in the same way as an additional radius-compensation block so that the path will be contour-parallel from the next but one linear block.
-Mid-program startup in a point table The tool is positioned above the next position to be machined.
-The tool is positioned above the last position that has been completely machined.
-Empty CC block (pole of last tool position is used) in NC program Last positioning block in the working plane must contain both coordinates of the working plane Last positioning block in the working plane does not necessarily need to contain both coordinates of the working plane.
-Can cause problems with RND or CHF blocks Axis-specific scaling of RND block RND block is scaled, the result is an ellipse Error message is issued Reaction if a contour element with length 0 is defined before or after a RND or CHF block Error message is issued Error message is issued if a contour element with length 0 is located before the RND or CHF block Contour element with length 0 is ignored if the contour element with length 0 is located after the RND or CHF block.
-Circle programming with polar coordinates The incremental rotation angle IPA and the direction of rotation DR must have the same sign.
+Function TNC 320 iTNC 530 Automatic cancelation of tool radius compensation ■ Block with R0 ■ Block with R0 ■ DEP block ■ DEP block ■ END PGM ■ PGM CALL ■ Programming of Cycle 10 ROTATION ■ Program selection NC blocks with M91 No consideration of tool radius compensation Consideration of tool radius compensation Tool shape compensation Tool shape compensation is not supported, because this type of programming is considered to be axisvalue programming, and the basic assumption is that axes do not form a Cartesian coordinate system Tool shape compensation is supported Paraxial positioning blocks Radius compensation as in L blocks The tool approaches from the current position of the previous block to the programmed coordinate value.
+If the next block is a linear block, it is dealt with in the same way as an additional radius-compensation block so that the path will be contour-parallel from the next but one linear block Mid-program startup in a point table The tool is positioned above the next position to be machined The tool is positioned above the last position that has been completely machined Empty CC block (pole of last tool position is used) in NC program Last positioning block in the working plane must contain both coordinates of the working plane Last positioning block in the working plane does not necessarily need to contain both coordinates of the working plane.
+Can cause problems with RND or CHF blocks Axis-specific scaling of RND block RND block is scaled, the result is an ellipse Error message is issued Reaction if a contour element with length 0 is defined before or after a RND or CHF block Error message is issued Error message is issued if a contour element with length 0 is located before the RND or CHF block Contour element with length 0 is ignored if the contour element with length 0 is located after the RND or CHF block Circle programming with polar coordinates The incremental rotation angle IPA and the direction of rotation DR must have the same sign.
 Otherwise, an error message will be issued The algebraic sign of the direction of rotation is used if the sign defined for DR differs from the one defined for IPA

 Function TNC 320 iTNC 530 Tool radius compensation on circular arc or helix with angular length = 0 The transition between the adjacent elements of the arc/helix is generated.
 Also, the tool axis motion is executed right before this transition.
-If the element is the first or last element to be corrected, the next or previous element is dealt with in the same way as the first or last element to be corrected.
-The equidistant line of the arc/helix is used for generating the tool path.
-Checking the algebraic sign of the depth parameter in fixed cycles Must be deactivated if Cycle 209 is used No restrictions Tool change while tool radius compensation is active Program cancellation with error message Tool radius compensation is canceled, tool change is performed
+If the element is the first or last element to be corrected, the next or previous element is dealt with in the same way as the first or last element to be corrected The equidistant line of the arc/helix is used for generating the tool path Checking the algebraic sign of the depth parameter in fixed cycles Must be deactivated if Cycle 209 is used No restrictions Tool change while tool radius compensation is active Program cancelation with error message Tool radius compensation is canceled, tool change is performed Compensation of tool length in the position display The values L and DL from the tool table and the value DL from the TOOL CALL are taken into account in the position display The values L and DL from the tool table are taken into account in the position display